DarrenFernandes0402/CS4337.006DarrenFernandesProject2/devlog.md

 Post-Log:-
     I did get a decent bit done, only a couple functions left but it seems fairly straightforward.
 Also made sure to add comments to the code incase I cannot work on it till later.
+    The functions I did implement move which moves my current coordinates according to the direction, and solve, which is my reursive case to solve the problem.

 December 4, 2025:-